-The temporomandibular joint, commonly referred to as TMJ, is one of the body’s most complex joints.
+The temporomandibular joint (TMJ) is one of the most complex joints in your body.
 Here, our Sault Ste.
-Marie dentists explain three main types of TMJ disorders (TMD), symptoms and treatment options.
+Marie dentists explain the types of TMJ disorders as well as their symptoms and treatment options.

 What is TMJ Disorder?

 The TMJ is the joint connecting the temporal bones of your skull (located just below your temple, in front of your ear) to your jaw.
-You use this hinge to do everything from moving your jaw to eating, talking – even breathing.
+This hinge allows you to move your jaw to wat, talk and even to breath.

 Temporomandibular joint disorders (TMD) happen when there is an issue with your jaw and facial muscles.
 You begin to experience pain in the area and if the disorder progresses to a severe state, the joint may eventually be unable to move.

 There are actually three main types of TMJ disorders:

 Most commonly known as osteoarthritis, this joint degenerative disorder happens when cartilage holding the round ends of the two bones in your jaw together breaks or wears away.